-Jeju City is on the north of the island and is where you’ll fly into.
-It’s a great base if your time is limited but it does have a city vibe and the areas down south are way better – in my opinion!
+Jeju City is on the north of the island and is where you’ll fly in.
+It’s a great base if your time is limited.
+But it does have a city vibe, and the areas down south are way better – in my opinion!

 Seogwipo is arguably the best place to stay.
 It’s found on the south of the island and is close to the top attractions in Jeju.